by Philippe Goudard, Wei Liang, Marisa Ribeiro Soares et Rafael Resende Marques Silva

 2. Charles Kérény, Le fripon divin, un mythe indien, Genève, Librairie de l’Université Georg, 1958.

-4. Claude Levi-Strauss, dans Michel Panoff, Michel Perrin, Dictionnaire de l’ethnologie, Paris, Payot, 1973.
+4. Claude Levi-Strauss, in Michel Panoff, Michel Perrin, Dictionnaire de l’ethnologie, Paris, Payot, 1973.

 5. Laura Makarius, Le sacré et la violation des interdits, Paris, Payot, 1974, p.
 16.

-7. William Hynes et William Doty, Mythical trickster figures: contours, contexts and criticisms, Tuscaloosa, The University of Alabama press, 1997, p.
+7. William Hynes and William Doty, Mythical trickster figures: contours, contexts and criticisms, Tuscaloosa, The University of Alabama press, 1997, p.
 8.